Jerry Buss: Early life and business career

-Born in Salt Lake City, Buss was raised by his divorced mother, Jessie.
-His father, Lydus, was an accountant who went on to teach statistics at Berkeley.
-When he was nine years old, he moved with his mother to Los Angeles; they moved to Kemmerer, Wyoming, three years later when she remarried.
+Born in Salt Lake City, Buss and his three younger siblings were raised by their divorced mother, Jessie, who worked as a waitress.
+His father, Lydus, was an accountant who went on to teach statistics at Berkeley, who abandoned Buss after his first birthday and never returned.
+When he was nine years old, Buss moved with his mother to Los Angeles; three years later when she remarried, they then moved to Kemmerer, Wyoming and lived in a six-room home with his half-brother Mickey, his half-sister Susan, and stepbrother Jim.
+One of Buss' boyhood jobs was working for his stepfather, Cecil Brown, who owned a plumbing business.
+Other jobs in Buss' high school days included carrying bags at the Kemmerer Hotel (paid $2 per day (~$24.08 as of 2025), setting pins at the bowling alley, working on the Union Pacific Railroad, selling stamps, and shining shoes.

 Buss earned a scholarship to the University of Wyoming, graduating with a BS degree in two and a half years in 1953.
 He then returned to Los Angeles and attended the University of Southern California (USC), where he earned an MS and PhD in physical chemistry in 1957 at the age of 24.
-Buss started as a chemist for the Bureau of Mines (now the Mine Safety and Health Administration); he then briefly worked in the aerospace industry and was on the faculty of USC's chemistry department.
+Upon completion of his PhD, Buss moved to Boston and worked for Arthur D. Little.
+Buss started as a chemist for the Bureau of Mines (now the Mine Safety and Health Administration); he then briefly worked in the aerospace industry for McDonnell Douglas and was on the faculty of USC's chemistry department.

-Buss originally went to invest in real estate in order to provide an income so he could continue teaching.
-His first investment in the 1960s was $1,000 in a West Los Angeles apartment building.
+Buss originally invested in real estate to provide supplementary income so he could continue teaching.
+His first investment was $1,000 in a 14-unit West Los Angeles apartment building in 1959.
 Finding great success in the real estate business, he, along with longtime business partner, Frank Mariani, formed real estate investment company Mariani-Buss Associates.
 In 1979, Buss purchased Pickfair, the Beverly Hills estate once owned by Mary Pickford and Douglas Fairbanks; he sold it in 1987.
+Buss claimed his company owned—across Arizona, California and Nevada—roughly 700 properties by 1979.

 In 1974, Buss produced a movie named Black Eye starring former gridiron star Fred "the Hammer" Williamson.

 Buss was an owner of the Phoenix location of the Playboy Club.